ivan-smidt/egg-signal-simulation-labview/README.md

 ## Overview

 The signal is the sum of a basic gastric rhythm with two harmonics and two respiratory disturbance components.
 The basic rhythm and the respiratory disturbance components are generated randomly within the ranges set on the front panel, and the harmonics are derived from the basic rhythm.
+Frequencies are in Hz and amplitudes are in µV.

 ## Features